lightning/bolts/07-routing-gossip.md

 this `short_channel_id` and `node_id`.
 Otherwise, if the `timestamp` is equal to the last-received `channel_announcement` and the fields other than `signature` differ, the node MAY blacklist this `node_id` and forget all channels associated with it.
+The receiving node MAY discard the `channel_announcement` if the `timestamp` is far in the future.
 Otherwise the receiving node SHOULD queue the message for rebroadcasting, but MAY choose not to for messages longer than the minimum expected length.

+### Rationale

+The `timestamp` field is used by nodes for pruning (either if it's too far in the future, or if it's been two weeks with no update), so it makes sense to have it be a UNIX timestamp (ie. seconds since UTC 1970-01-01).
+It can't be a hard requirement, however, given the possible case of two `channel_update`s within a second.

 ## Initial Sync